 - 2 teaspoons vanilla extract

-- 9 inch fluted tart tin with removeable base
+- 9 inch fluted tart tin with removable bottom

 - Melon baller

-- Place the set aside baking paper over the tart shell and fill with pie weights (or rice or lentils).
-Bake for 15 minutes then remove the weights and bake a further 15 minutes.
-Remove from oven.
+- Bake for 15 minutes then carefully remove the paper and pie weights and bake a further 5 minutes.

-- Peel and halve the pears.
+- FOR THE POACHED PEARS: Peel and halve the pears.
 Carefully cut out the core (a melon baller makes this easy).
 Make sure to remove the stems too.

-- Place the water, sugar, cinnamon sticks, cloves and vanilla in a medium saucepan over medium heat and bring to a simmer.
+- Place the water, sugar, cinnamon sticks, cloves and vanilla into a large saucepan over medium heat stirring until the sugar dissolves.
+Bring to a simmer.
 Add the pears and poach at a simmer for 7-10 minutes or until just tender when you poke them with a fork.

 - Remove the pears, drain them on paper towel.

-- Continue simmering the syrup for another 15-20 minutes until you have around 1 cup or less left.
+- Continue simmering the poaching liquid for another 15-20 minutes until you have around 1 cup or less left.
 Strain into a jug and set aside to cool.

 - In a medium bowl with an electric beater, beat together the sugar and butter until light and fluffy.
 Add the eggs and vanilla and beat well.
 Finally, mix in the flour, almond meal and ground cloves.